yocksers/EmbyIcons/README.md

 ## Installation

+1- Make sure you have the latest Emby version as this plugin might be incompatible with older and non x64/amd64 versions!
-1. Place the EmbyIcons.dll into your Emby Server's plugin directory.
+2. Place the EmbyIcons.dll into your Emby Server's plugin directory.
-2. Restart Emby Server to load the plugin.
+3. Restart Emby Server to load the plugin.
-3. Open the Emby Server dashboard and navigate to **Plugins**.
+4. Open the Emby Server dashboard and navigate to **Plugins**.
-4. Configure the plugin settings from the plugin page.
+5. Configure the plugin settings from the plugin page.

 ---